Copper Canyon Press

 • Manuscripts in hybrid genres that will delight a poetry-reading audience

 We encourage you to familiarize yourself with our mission and catalog before submitting a manuscript sample and query letter.
-Detailed information on submission materials can be found below.
+If you need accommodations to make the submission process more accessible, please email submit@coppercanyonpress.org using the subject line “2026 ORP Submission Accessibility Request.”

-1. Manuscript Sample:
+(3) Manuscript Sample:

 • Select a sample that illustrates the strengths and key themes of your book.
 You may opt to share consecutive pages or pull poems from throughout the book.

 • Make certain your submission is your best draft.
 Corrections and revisions will not be accepted during the reading period.
-If your manuscript still needs revisions, we encourage you to submit to the next open reading period.
+If your manuscript still needs revisions, we encourage you to submit during the next open reading period.

 • Please do not submit more than one manuscript sample per reading period.
 Additional samples, whether from the same manuscript or a different manuscript, will not be read.